Support Hurricane Harvey Relief Efforts, Get Texas Monthly

 — Michael Berry (@MichaelBerrySho) August 30, 2017

-Today we’re announcing an effort we hope will let us do our small part.
-Subscribe in the next 24 hours and we will send 100 percent of the proceeds to Harvey relief efforts.
+Wednesday we announced an effort we hope will let us do our small part.
+Subscribe between now and September 7 at 11:59 p.m. and we will send 100 percent of the proceeds to Harvey relief efforts.
 We are in discussions with a number of organizations and charities working across the state, and we will divvy up the dollars according to where they can have the most significant impact.

 For the last several days, Texas Monthly reporters have worked tirelessly to keep you up to date on the storm’s impact and aftermath.
 We’ve covered the catastrophic flooding at Houston’s Addicks Dam.
 We’ve written about the risks facing undocumented immigrants forced to evacuate.
 We’ve explained the danger of degrading chemicals at the flooded Arkema plant in Crosby.
 And much more.